Anthony DeSpirito: Biography

-On June 30 of that year, DeSpirito came close to losing his life in a racing mishap at Suffolk Downs.
+On June 30, 1960, DeSpirito came close to losing his life in a racing mishap at Suffolk Downs.
 After being knocked off his saddle in the first turn, he was left dangling from one stirrup and clinging to the horse's neck.
-In what the Jockeys' Guild described as "one of the most heroic feats ever seen in American racing history", jockey Henry Wajda rode up beside DeSpirito's horse and reached over with his left hand to lift him back up into the saddle.
-Wajda lost his own life from injuries sustained in a July 28, 1973, racing accident at Rockingham Park.
+Fellow jockey Henry Wajda rode up beside DeSpirito's horse and reached over with his left hand to lift him back up into the saddle.
+The Jockeys' Guild described it as "one of the most heroic feats ever seen in American racing history."